pppLang/E2FIF/README.md

 # E2FIF
 Simple but stronge baseline for binarized super-resolution networks (BSRNs).

+See the original paper [E2FIF: Push the limit of Binarized Deep Imagery Super-resolution using End-to-end Full-precision Information Flow](https://arxiv.org/abs/2207.06893).

-This repo is modified by [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch).
+This repo is modified from [EDSR](https://github.com/sanghyun-son/EDSR-PyTorch).

 ## Training